IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

     - `type`: this can be `device` or `timer`
     - `type_id`: the id of device or timer, depending on type respectively
-    - `message`: this defines the output message sent.
-In case of device type, the message contains parameter `output`.
+    - `message`: this defines the `output` message sent.
 The output defines the type of values to be expected as output.
-The keys are component ids and the value is a map with a `type` property and an optional `instruction`, which defines a map with custom instruction for the device.
+        In case of device type, the keys are component ids and the value is a type.
+An additional "instruction" property may be defined.
         In the case of timer, the message should have `instruction` specified as `stop` or `subtract`, in the latter case, a `value` should also be passed.